ujjwalkarn/xda/README.md

 #miss = number of rows with missing value
 #miss% = percentage of total rows with missing values ((n/miss)*100)
 #unique = number of unique levels of that variable
+#note that there is only one character column in the iris dataset
 ```
 ![ncharSummary(iris) Output](/images/charSummary.png?raw=true)